-- A legible plant site drawing showing all major equipment components i. and the project site boundary. - Legible maps showing: ii. - The project site boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification radius described in Appendix A1 - Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
+- Provide a Keyhole Markup Language (.kml/.kmz) file that reflects the information shown on the drawings and maps submitted to address information requirement ES11.
+The file should contains the geospatialgraphic data (geometry, location and attributes) for of each of the major components and project boundary of the proposed project.
+This file should reflect the information shown on the drawings and maps submitted to address information requirement ES11See the glossary definition for .kml/.kmz files for detailed specifications. - ES11) Provide the following drawings and maps with units of measure/scale and the direction of north specified: - i.
+A legible plant site drawing showing all major equipment components and the project site boundary. - ii.
+Legible maps showing: - The project site boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification and consultation radilus described in Appendix A1 - Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
 This map may be at a larger scale than the detailed maps provided in response to other information requirements. - Important environmental features and sensitive areas in the local study area. - Any additional energy-related facilities within the project area. - The major land use and resource features (e.g., vegetation, topography, existing land use, existing rights-of-way).
-This information should also be provided in air photo mosaics. - BF12) Provide the requested approval date from the Commission, the expected construction start date, the expected in-service date of the project and the requested construction completion date to be used in the project approval.
-Provide the rationale for these dates.
+This information should also be provided in air photo mosaics. - ES12) Provide the requested approval date from the Commission, the expected construction start date, the expected in-service date of the project and the requested construction completion date to be used in the project approval.
+Provide the rationale for these dates. - ES13) Describe any public benefits that will be generated by the proposed project.

-- BF13) If a connection order is not concurrently being applied for, provide the expected date when the connection order application will be submitted. - BF14) Provide the asset identification code assigned by the independent system operator (ISO) and the ISO Project ID number related to your system access service request, if available. - BF15) If the battery storage facility is to be connected to the transmission system, provide a map with one or more conceptual layouts showing possible routes and general land locations for facilities that would be used to interconnect the battery storage facility to the Alberta Interconnected Electric System.
+- ES13)ES14) If a connection order is not concurrently being applied for, provide the expected date when the connection order application will be submitted. - Provide the asset identification code assigned by the independent system operator (ISO) and the ISO Project ID number related to your system access service request, if available. - ES15)ES16) If the energy storage facility is to be connected to the transmission system, provide a map with one or more conceptual layouts showing possible routes and general land locations for facilities that would be used to interconnect the energy storage facility to the Alberta Interconnected Electric System.

-If the battery storage facility is to be connected to the distribution system, provide a statement from the distribution facility owner indicating that it is willing to connect the battery storage facilities.
+If the energy storage facility is to be connected to the distribution system, provide a statement from the distribution facility owner indicating that it is willing to connect the energy storage facilities.

-- BF16) Confirm the applicant has or will have a corporate or site-specific emergency response plan for the construction and operation of the proposed battery facility.
-If the applicant will have a corporate emergency response plan, please explain why it decided not to develop a site-specific emergency response plan. - BF17) Provide a summary of the following: - The site-specific risks (construction phase and operations phase) that have been identified to date. - The emergency mitigation measures that have been identified. - The site monitoring and communication protocols that will be put into place. - BF18) Confirm that local responders and authorities have been contacted or notified regarding the project emergency response plan.
+Section Confirm the applicant has or will have a corporate or site-specific emergency response plan for the construction and operation of the proposed energy storage facility.
+If the applicant will have a corporate emergency response plan, please explain why it decided not to develop a site-specific emergency response plan.

+ES17)ES18) Provide a summary of the following:

+- The site-specific risks (construction phase and operations phase) that have been identified to date. - The emergency mitigation measures that have been identified. - The site monitoring and communication protocols that will be put into place. - ES19) Describe the location and the extent of available capacity of the emergency responders to address an emergency - ES20) Confirm that local responders and authorities have been contacted or notified regarding the project emergency response plan.
 Describe any requirements or feedback received and describe how the applicant intends to address the requirements and feedback received.